(Methicillin Resistant Staphylococcus Aureus)

 • If your child won't take the medicine that the doctor prescribed.

-If you have any questions, be sure to ask your School Nurse or your doctor.
+If you have any questions, be sure to ask your school nurse or school athletic trainer for recommendations on care.

 REMEMBER - HAND WASHING OFTEN CAN PREVENT THE SPREAD OF MRSA.